Compliments and Concerns

 What To Do If You Have A Concern

-The Manager of Quality and Patient Safety will support you through your experience at the hospital and assist you with questions or concerns.
+The Quality and Patient Safety Office will support you through your experience at the hospital and assist you with questions or concerns.
 Whether you have a complaint, a suggestion or a compliment, we’d like to hear your feedback.
 Our goal is to improve safety and quality of care at Ross Memorial Hospital.

 - When you want to give us your ideas or suggestions